Digital Transformation

 Why roadmaps get mistaken for strategy

-They show what is being delivered, when it will be delivered, and often who is responsible for it.
-In where and accountability are important, that level of structure feels reassuring, and over time the begins to be treated as the strategy itself.
+They show what's being delivered, when it will be delivered, and who's responsible for it.
+In where and accountability matter, that level of structure feels reassuring, and over time the begins to be treated as the strategy itself.

 A roadmap is an expression of decisions that have already been made.
 It is not the strategy itself.